 1. Image Processing

 Pictures are a critical piece in consumer applications.
 If you’re not making use of them in your app then you’re missing out on ways to capture users and increase engagement.
 Nearly every use of photos requires some element of image processing whether that’s resizing, rotating, sharpening, watermarks, thumbnails, or otherwise.
 Image processing is, more often than not, compute-heavy, asynchronous in nature, and linearly scaling (more users mean more processing).
-These aspects all make it a great fit the flexible and elastic nature on IronWorker.
+These aspects all make it a great fit for the flexible and elastic nature of IronWorker.

 The most common libraries for image processing we see in IronWorker are ImageMagick, GraphicsMagick, and LibGD.
 These packages are easy to use and provide some incredible capabilities.
-It’s easy to include them within a worker and then upload to IronWorker.
+It’s easy to include them within a worker and then upload them to IronWorker.
 The beauty of this use case is that image processing is typically an atomic operation.
-An image is uploaded, processed, and then stored in S3 or another datastore.
+An image is uploaded, processed, and then stored in S3 or another data store.
 There may be call-backs to the originating client or another event might be triggered but the processing is isolated and perfect for running within a distributed and virtual environment.
 Scaling something like this is IronWorker is as simple as sending IronWorker more tasks – very little additional work for developers in return, almost limitless scale.